Skip to content

 "Could not find a candidate label for any of the generated "

 f"labels in the sample {sample}.
-Using {candidate_labels[0]!r} "
+Using the first label, "

 )